erzhhhh/skysky/README.md

-# SkySky 🔍📖
+# WordFinder 🔍📖

-SkySky is a fun Android app to search words and explore their details.
+WordFinder is a fun Android app to search words and explore their details.
 Perfect for learning Android development and practicing MVVM architecture while enjoying some word exploration! 🧠✨

 ---